 “I can’t believe what passes for security around here!” exclaimed the director’s assistant, introducing herself happily.
-She was watching a drunk local businessman who in a moment of clarity had decided that the yellow tape was no serious obstacle and had staggered on set for a closer look.
-The man was quickly met by another, younger Korean man who, in a flurry of slight bows politely and gently steered him back in the direction from which he had come.
+She was watching a drunk local businessman who in a moment of clarity had decided that the yellow police tape was no serious obstacle and had staggered on set for a closer look.
+The man was quickly met by another, younger Korean man who, in a flurry of slight bows gently steered his elder back in the direction from which he had come.

 We soon met the director, head editor and a few others who were all very friendly and relaxed.
 I hadn’t known what to expect but was surprised at how down-to-earth they all seemed.
 Oddly enough, the people who were far too busy and important to speak with us were the ones whose names would appear much lower in the credits.

-My wife was thirsty so we went to a snack table nearby.
-I couldn’t see any water so I asked a man standing there where we might find some.
+At a snack table on set I couldn’t see any water so I asked a man standing there where we might find some.
 He didn’t understand so I asked again.
 Still, he didn’t understand.
-There was no way to tell whether he was Korean or American so I asked once more in Korean.
+I asked once more in Korean.

 “TALK to me,” snapped the very important man, whose job apparently was to guard the snack table.
 I wasn’t aware that people used phrases like that in the real world, then remembered that this was not the real world.
-I realised it was my Australian accent he couldn’t decipher so, not for the first time, my non-native-English-speaking wife stepped in to provide the English to English translation.
-He sighed loudly before opening the lid of a cooler under the table before storming off to shout at some other people, perhaps about cheese.
-We wandered back through the mess of cables, scaffolding and weird, unidentifiable movie-making stuff into the ancient (yet very brightly lit) Chinese fish market to meet the actor who would be in the scene with our daughter.
+I realised it was my Australian accent he couldn’t decipher so, I asked clearly once more.
+He sighed loudly before opening the lid of a cooler before storming off to shout at some other people, perhaps about the cheese.

 Eric Tsang stood calmly in the middle of a sea of people, waiting to shoot the scene.
-I recognised his face but couldn’t place him.
-Several people felt the need to tell us he was very famous.
-I wasn’t sure why.
+I recognised his face.
 He was relaxed and friendly.

-“He is a very famous star in Honk Kong,” said some passing guy carrying equipment.
+“He is a very famous star in Honk Kong,” said some passing guy.

 “He is very famous!
-Just like Jackie Chan!” said another couple of people, apparently eager that we should look appropriately star-struck.
-During the course of the evening we heard several times that this guy was the very famous actor from Hong Kong (who is not Jackie Chan).
-I wondered just how much this guy might dislike Jackie Chan.
+Just like Jackie Chan!” said another couple.
+Perhaps we didn’t look appropriately star-struck.
+Several more times we’d hear that this guy was the very famous actor from Hong Kong (who is not Jackie Chan).
+I wondered just how much this guy might really fucking hate Jackie Chan.
 He casually turned to smile and wave at a dozen telescopic lenses trained on him from a nearby bridge.

-The crew wasn’t yet ready, so we retreated to near the yellow tape where we’d been standing earlier.
-Whether it was because we had been seen chatting with the very famous star from Hong Kong, or whether it was a comment overheard and taken way out of context (our daughter had been described as the star of the scene by the director), suddenly the locals’ cameras turned on us.
+The crew wasn’t yet ready, so we got out of the way.
+Perhaps it was because we had been seen chatting with the director and the very famous star from Hong Kong, but suddenly the locals’ cameras turned on us.

 First there were just a couple, then soon about about twenty middle-aged Korean women, and a couple of men, all shouting and waving.

-The scene went remarkably well we were told, meaning that my daughter’s two seconds of screen time took only half an hour to shoot, which apparently, judging by the warm and sincere thanks we received from almost everyone around us, was some kind of record.
+The scene went remarkably well we were told, with smiles and handshakes.
+My daughter’s six seconds of screen time had taken only half an hour to shoot, which apparently was some kind of record.
 The next morning we walked again along the stream.
-The hundreds of people, truckloads of equipment and yellow tape had vanished, along with the ancient Chinese fish market.
-I was starting to understand why even crappy movies cost tens of millions of dollars to make.
+The hundreds of people had vanished, and taken their ancient fish market with them.
+I could see clearly why even crappy movies cost tens of millions of dollars to make.

-It’s actually not difficult at all for foreigners in Korea to land jobs as extras (and speaking roles) in film and television.
-I often see friends and acquaintances from the neighbourhood on TV commercials and such.
+It’s not difficult for foreigners in Korea to land jobs as extras (or speaking roles) in film and television.
+I often used to see friends and acquaintances on Korean TV, including myself a couple of times.